balsagvozdenovic/balsagvozdenovic.github.io/README.md

 The removed items were:

-  “Do you maintain an updated runbook repository?” – Overlapped heavily with the collaboration & knowledge question.
+  “Do you maintain an updated runbook repository?”, as ito verlapped heavily with the collaboration & knowledge question.

-  “Is enterprise risk formally tied to SOC use-case design?” – Already addressed by a more specific risk prioritization item.
+  “Is enterprise risk formally tied to SOC use-case design?”, as it already addressed by a more specific risk prioritization item.

 By cutting these, I avoided double-weighting the same behaviors and streamlined the assessment to reduce fatigue without losing coverage.

 6. Key Takeaways for Users

 Transparent: Every question cites its evidence sources (program charters, KPI dashboards, hunt calendars, etc.).

 Weighted & Normalized: Scores are scaled to produce an accurate maturity percentage.

 Benchmark-Aware: Users can visually compare their SOC maturity to real-world industry baselines.

 Adaptable: The benchmark section can be extended for new sectors by adding keys in the JSON.

 Clear Output: The radar chart and percentage output provide an immediate picture of strengths, gaps, and priorities.

 7. How to Update Benchmarks